AdobeDocs/experience-manager-64.en/help/forms/using/choosing-persistence-type-for-aem-forms.md

 discoiquuid: a972fb35-38a7-4b83-99bd-6a6dddf8043b
 ---

-# Choosing a persistence type for an AEM Forms installation{#choosing-a-persistence-type-for-an-aem-forms-installation}
+# Choosing a persistence type for an AEM Forms installation {#choosing-a-persistence-type-for-an-aem-forms-installation}

 Choose a persistence type wisely.
 It helps you build an efficient and scalable AEM Forms environment.